 Let’s Fight the Frump Again

-But after our Fight the Frump week a few weeks ago, I had many of you saying:
+After our Fight the Frump week a few weeks ago, I had many of you saying:

 I wish I knew how to get stylish clothes cheaply!
 Because for me, money is the issue.